Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Code like you're writing a novel, not a grocery list.
-Don't just list out instructions, tell a story!
-Clear, descriptive variable names and well-structured functions make your code a joy to read (and debug!), even for your future self, who might be a grumpy, sleep-deprived version of you."**
+- **Tip:**  Don't be afraid to use comments!
+It's like leaving yourself a note in the future, except instead of saying "Buy milk," you're saying, "This code does X, and here's why it's a good idea, even if it looks crazy."
+Future you will thank you.
+(Unless future you is a grumpy, sleep-deprived version of you who just wants to get the code working, in which case, they might just delete your comments and curse your name.
+But hey, at least they'll know what they're cursing.)

 ---

-### 📅 Last Updated: 2024-11-13 22:21
+### 📅 Last Updated: 2024-11-13 23:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!